Top 6 Proven UI/UX Design Practices For User Engagement And Retention In 2026

 Metric: Form conversion rate.

-Measurement window: Two weeks (or until cohort reaches statistical power).
+Measurement window: Two weeks (or until the cohort reaches statistical power).

-Sample guidance: Compute the required sample from baseline conversion and desired relative uplift (use a sample-size calculator).
+Sample guidance: Calculate the required sample size based on baseline conversion and desired uplift (use a sample-size calculator).

-Track lift by cohort and monitor support ticket volume for the secondary signal.
+Track lift by cohort and monitor support ticket volume as a secondary signal.

 “Small confirmations reduce uncertainty and lift completion rates.”